RubenVasquezArr/Income_in_Chile/README.md

 the model will be biased to predict low incomes. lets see the distribution of the income by region, from north to south:

-(for a geographical reference, see [this interactive map](https://rawcdn.githack.com/RubenVasquezArr/Income_in_Chile/f2ce5a200daf63579d3ddd452435a829ef16aecb/Chile_income_map.html)
+For a geographical reference, see [this interactive map](https://rawcdn.githack.com/RubenVasquezArr/Income_in_Chile/f2ce5a200daf63579d3ddd452435a829ef16aecb/Chile_income_map.html)
-)

 <img src="README_files/figure-markdown_github/distribution_by_region-1.png" style="display: block; margin: auto;" />
 As can be observed, there is also great regional variation, with the El